For the 2020/21 academic year tuition fees will be:

 Austria | Belgium | Bulgaria | Cyprus | Czech Republic Denmark | Estonia | Finland | France | Germany | Greece | Iceland | Hungary | Ireland | Italy | Latvia Liechtenstein | Lithuania | Luxembourg | Malta | Netherlands | Norway | Poland | Portugal | Romania | Slovak Republic | Slovenia | Spain | Sweden | Turkey | Croatia

 If you are not sure whether or not you qualify to apply for Erasmus funding then contact the Placements Office (email@example.com).

 You have to apply to participate in the Erasmus scheme but the funding position is often not certain until just a month or so before you are due to start your placement.

-SFE funding for an Erasmus placement (work or study, even if the work placement is paid) is the same as in a normal academic year plus approx £1000 extra loan.
+SFE funding for an Erasmus placement (work or study, even if the work placement is paid) is the same as in a normal academic year plus up to £1000 extra loan (dependent on household income).